jakearchibald/simple-serviceworker-tutorial/README.md

 # What is this?

 It's a really simple ServiceWorker example.
 No build systems, (almost) no dependencies.
+It's designed to be an interactive introduction to the kinds of things you can do with ServiceWorker.

 # Exercises

 ## 1. Get it running locally

-Either clone it via git, or just grab the zip file from TODO.
+Either clone it via git, or just [grab the zip file](https://github.com/jakearchibald/simple-serviceworker-tutorial/archive/gh-pages.zip).

-If you already run a webserver locally, put the files there.
+If you already run a web server locally, put the files there.
 Or you can run a web server from the terminal for the current directory by installing [node.js](http://nodejs.org/) and running:

 ```sh
 npm install http-server -g